-The United Kingdom of Great Britain and Northern Ireland
+Flags of The United Kingdom of Great Britain and Northern Ireland

-The British Union Flag is commonly called the 'Union Jack' and is it represents the flags of the kingdoms of England and Wales, Scotland and of Northern Ireland.
-The design reflects the 1801 Act of Union between Britain and Ireland (the Welsh flag was not incorporated into the British Union Flag as it was seen at that time to be a province of England).
+Let’s start with the one we all recognise, the Union Jack, so-called because it represents all four flags of the kingdoms of England, Wales, Scotland and Northern Ireland.
+The design reflects the 1801 Act of Union between Britain and Ireland, although rather interestingly the Welsh flag was not incorporated into the Union Jack as it was considered to be a province of England.

 The Arms of The United Kingdom of Great Britain & Northern Ireland